-- The CEO's terms of employment - Terms for employees directly subordinate to the CEO according to "the grandfather principle" - Advice where required on general policy formulations - Matters of principle concerning pension agreements, severance pay/notice periods, bonus/earnings-related compensation, fees (Swedish/foreign), benefits, etc. - Matters relating to Ratos's compensation system
+- The CEO's terms of employment - Terms for employees directly subordinate to the CEO according to "the grandfather principle" - Advice where required on general policy formulations - Matters of principle concerning pension agreements, severance pay/ notice periods, bonus/earnings-related compensation, fees (Swedish/ foreign), benefits, etc. - Matters relating to the incentive systems for Ratos and the holdings

-The work of the Compensation Committee in 2009
+The work of the Compensation Committee in 2010

-The Compensation Committee held five minuted meetings during 2009 and was in regular contact in between.
+The Compensation Committee held seven minuted meetings during 2010 and was in regular contact in between.
 The minutes were taken by the company's CEO, Arne Karlsson.

 The Compensation Committee works in accordance with an adopted formal work plan.
 Early in the autumn an examination is carried out to see whether there are any major compensation-related issues of principle to prepare.
 If such issues exist they are processed ahead of a final decision at the ordinary meeting in January.
 The Compensation Committee also prepares and processes guidelines for the structure of general salary development for the years ahead and conducts an annual review of Ratos's long-term incentive systems.
-During the year the committee also discussed succession maters as well as questions relating to leadership and organisational development.
+During the year the committee also discussed succession matters as well as questions relating to leadership and organisational development.